powerexploit/Awesome-Python-Scripts/Basic-Scripts/Geocoding and Reverse Geocoding/README.md

 #### To obtain your own private token create a *free account* at https://locationiq.com/ and replace my private token with yours.(Optional)

 #### Remember, *don't share* your private token with anyone if you use your personal email for account creation.

+#### Install the dependencies by using:

+pip install -r requirements.txt